 since 1928

 921-2258 Pittsburgh PA 15205

 RUSSIAN LACQUER BOXES

 Breathtaking!!
 Masterpieces!!

-The "Absolute Ultimate" in Collectibles!
+The "Absolute Ultimate" in Collectibles.

 Magnificent Hand-Painted Lacquerware

 direct from Russia.
 Also Many Artifacts.

 ROBERTS GALLERY

 The Bourse 2101 Greentree Road

-The Bourse 2101 Greentree Road Pittsburgh, PA 15220 279-4223
+Pittsburgh, PA 15220 279-4223

 BORDERS BOOK SHOP THE BOOK LOVERS BOOKSTORE

 -Over 90,000 titles in stock

 -We discount New York Times bestsellers 30%, most other hardcovers 10%

--We welcome special orders and phone orders

-Norman Centre II • 1775 N. Highland Road • Pittsburgh, PA 15241 • (412) 835-5583
+-We welcome special orders and phone orders Norman Centre II • 1775 N. Highland Road • Pittsburgh, PA 15241 • (412) 835-5583

 Tannhäuser Without Words ILHELM RICHARD WAGNER was born in Leipzig, Saxony, on 22 May 1813, and died in Venice, Italy, on 13 February 1883.
 He began sketching Tannhäuser, his sixth opera, in 1842.
 He completed the orchestration in April 1845, and the opera was first performed in Dresden, Saxony, on 19 October of that year For the Paris premiere of Tannhäuser (13 March 1861), Wagner undertook major revisions, most significantly the shortening of the overture to lead directly into the Bacchanale ("Venusberg Music") with which the recomposed first scene of the opera begins.
-ORIN MAAZEL was born in Paris on 6 March 1930, and spent his boyhood in Pittsburgh.
-His symphonic synthesis Tannhäuser Without Words was completed earlier this year; the Pittsburgh Symphony gives its world-premiere performances at these concerts.

 The Overture to (the Dresden version of) Tannhäuser was performed by the Pittsburgh Orchestra at Carnegie Music Hall in every season from 1896 to 1910.
 Victor Herbert was the first to conduct the Venusberg Music, in March of 1901.
 Other excerpts played here during those years, most of which figure in Lorin Maazel's synthesis, include Elisabeth's entrance aria, the Entrance of the Guests, the Prelude to Act III, and the Apostrophe to the Evening Star from Act III.
-The first performance of the Overture by the revived Pittsburgh Symphony Orchestra was conducted by Eugene Goossens on 22 April 1928-at Syria Mosque.
+The first performance of the Overture by the revived Pittsburgh Symphony Orchestra was conducted by Eugene Goossens on 22 April 1928 at Syria Mosque.
 Subsequent conductors of the overture-sometimes with and sometimes without the Venusberg Music-include Bernardino Molinari, Antonio Modarelli, Jose Iturbi, Fritz Reiner, Victor de Sabata, and William Steinberg.
 The orchestra also performed vocal excerpts including Elisabeth's Entrance, the Evening Star aria, and Tamhäuser's Rome Narrative.
-The score of Tannhäuser calls for three flutes and piccolo, two oboes, two clarinets and bass clarinet, two bassoons, four horns, three trumpets, three trombones and tuba, timpani, tambourine, bass drum, triangle, cymbals, castanets, one harp, and strings in the orchestra pit.
+The score of Tannhäuser calls for three flutes and piccolo, two oboes, to clarinets and bass clarinet, two bassoons, four horns, three trumpets, three trombones and tuba, timpani, tambourine, bass drum, triangle, cymbals, castanets, one harp, and strings in the orchestra pit.
 In addition, Wagner specifies a large number of on- and back-stage instruments, including two wind-bands, and a score of brass instruments for horn-calls.
 Tannhäuser Without Words lasts about sixty minutes in performance.-Ed.
 A note from Lorin Maazel:

-annhäuser Without Words is a synthesis of Wagner's opera conceived for the purpose of presenting in symphonic form the entire opera with its motifs of carnality and redemption through love.
+In annhäuser Without Words is a synthesis of Wagner's opera conceived for the purpose of presenting in symphonic form the entire opera with its motifs of carnality and redemption through love.